Android Boot Time Optimization Techniques

 Android Preload Classes and Resources

+One of the most impactful android boot time optimization techniques is tuning the Zygote preloading stage.
 The Zygote process in Android is responsible for launching applications and preloading classes and resources to expedite app startup times.
 However, indiscriminate preloading can lead to increased boot times.

 Optimization Strategies